flyingcloud4156/flyingcloud-4156-project/linux_run_service_Dec3/RUNBOOK.md

-Below is the **precise and faithful English translation** of your complete document.

----

-# FlyingCloud 4156 Project – Linux Direct Deployment Guide (No Docker)
+# FlyingCloud 4156 Project – Linux Direct Deployment Guide

-# Updated December 3, 2025

-This document explains how to directly deploy and run the project on a Linux server **without using Docker containers**.
-It covers two scenarios:
+This document explains how to directly deploy and run the project on a Linux server.

-* **Scenario A**: Redeployment (delete existing database and reinitialize)
-* **Scenario B**: First-time deployment on a new server

-**Notes**:

-* All commands assume your project path is `/home/zh2701/flyingcloud-4156-project`
-* Root privileges are required to install system software and services
-* Ensure that ports 8081, 3306, and 6379 are available
-* Back up important data before performing cleanup operations

-**🚨 CRITICAL DATABASE CONFIGURATION**:
-* **DB_USER MUST be `ledger_user`** (not root)
-* **DB_PASS MUST be empty** `""`
-* Follow database initialization steps in exact order
-* If Spring Boot cannot connect to MySQL, it's almost always a user credential issue

 ---